 Similar to the Mechanic's Lien, it contains the name of the claimant, the name of the person/entity to whom LME was provided, the kind of LME provided, the amount of the LME provided, the amount paid, the balance due, and the date from which interest accrues.
-After you fill in the Stop Payment Notice, you must sign it and ve-rify it.
-If you do not have a form for the Stop Project Notice, you may contact me to obtain a free form.
+After you fill in the Stop Payment Notice, you must sign it and verify it.
+If you do not have a form for the Stop Project Notice, you may contact us at info@huntortmann.com to obtain a free form.